stormpath/stormpath-documentation/source/005_auth_n.rst

 .. todo::

   skinparam monochrome true
-  title The Stormpath SAML Flow

-  participant "Stormpath" as storm participant "Service Provider" as sp participant "User Agent" as ua participant "Identity Provider" as idp
+  participant "Stormpath" as storm participant "Your Application" as sp participant "User Agent" as ua participant "Identity Provider" as idp